Skip to main content

 What actually moves your premium

-1. Vehicle value and repair-cost class (Typklasse): the GDV recalibrates this annually based on real claims.
+• Vehicle value and type class (Typklasse): The GDV recalibrates this annually based on real claims across all registered vehicles of that model.

-3. Battery capacity: bigger packs cost more to replace and price into the premium.
+• Battery capacity: Larger packs cost more to replace.
+That feeds directly into the Vollkasko premium.

-4. Driver age and experience: drivers under 25 pay materially more regardless of the car.
+• Driver age and experience: Drivers under 25 pay materially more, regardless of car type.

-Insurance premiums hurt.
-The state subsidies in Germany cushion the blow, sometimes by more than a thousand euros a year.
+Insurance premiums are significant.
+The state subsidies in Germany cushion that, in some years by more than a thousand euros combined.

 Kfz-Steuer exemption through 31 December 2035

-Pure-electric cars first registered between 18 May 2011 and 31 December 2030 owe no annual vehicle tax until 31 December 2035 (§3d KraftStG, extended in 2024).
-For a typical compact EV that is 200 to 300 EUR a year, for a heavier SUV-class EV closer to 400 EUR.
+Pure-electric cars first registered between 18 May 2011 and 31 December 2030 pay no annual vehicle tax through 31 December 2035 (§3d KraftStG).
+The Bundestag enacted this extension on 4 December 2025.
+Depending on vehicle weight, that saves a low-to-mid three-figure sum each year.
 Plug-in hybrids do not qualify.

-Every EV registered in Germany generates a CO2-savings certificate that fuel companies are obliged to buy under the Greenhouse-Gas Quota law.
-A specialist provider (ADAC, EnBW, geld-fuer-eAuto, others) collects the certificate and pays you a fixed-rate (Fix-Praemie) typically in the 280-330 EUR range for 2026; spot-market offers are sometimes lower.
+Every EV registered in Germany generates a CO2-savings certificate that fuel companies are required to purchase under the Greenhouse-Gas Quota law.
+Through specialist providers, the fixed-rate (Fix-Praemie) for 2026 typically sits in the 280-330 EUR range; spot-market offers are sometimes lower.
 The payout is tax-free for private owners.
-What changed in 2026: from 17 April 2026 the Umweltbundesamt charges a processing fee of roughly 94.60 to 6,500 EUR per application, which providers usually deduct from the headline premium.
-Your net payout is therefore typically below the advertised gross figure.
-Get the current net offer in writing before you sign.
+From 17 April 2026, the Umweltbundesamt charges a processing fee (framework roughly 94.60 to 6,500 EUR per application, depending on volume): this mainly affects bundlers, and many providers still advertise around 300 EUR.
+Get the net offer confirmed in writing before you commit.

-BAFA E-Auto Foerderung 2026 (the new federal bonus)
+BAFA E-Auto Förderung 2026 (the new federal subsidy)

-The old Umweltbonus closed on 18 December 2023.
-A replacement programme opened at BAFA in May 2026 with up to 6,000 EUR, but the new scheme is income-tiered: lower-income households get the full bonus, higher-income households a reduced share.
-Only pure-electric and fuel-cell cars first registered from 1 January 2026 qualify.
-Applications are filed at BAFA directly.
+The old Umweltbonus ended on 18 December 2023.
+A replacement programme opened at BAFA in May 2026, with applications accepted since 19 May 2026.
+The subsidy is up to 6,000 EUR but is income-tiered: lower-income households receive the full amount, higher-income households less, and above a certain taxable household income there is nothing.
+Only pure-electric and fuel-cell cars first registered from 1 January 2026 are eligible.

 Free workplace charging stays tax-free

-If your employer lets you charge at the office for free, the electricity is treated as a non-cash benefit exempt from income tax under §3 No 46 EStG.
-The exemption is currently extended through the end of 2030.
-Keep a copy of the company policy in your records in case the Finanzamt asks.
+If your employer lets you charge at the office at no cost, that electricity is treated as a tax-free non-cash benefit under §3 No 46 EStG.
+The exemption runs through the end of 2030.
+Keep a copy of the company agreement in case the Finanzamt asks.

 Wallbox and home charging: where the cover sits

-The Wallbox is the most expensive piece of gear most EV owners ever buy.
+The Wallbox is the most expensive single piece of kit most EV owners ever buy.
 Standard car insurance was not written for it.
-Three policies could conceivably cover it, and you want to know which one does what before something breaks.
+Three different policies could potentially cover it, and you want to know which one does what before something goes wrong.

-What the gear costs to replace (2026 ADAC averages)
+What the equipment costs to replace (typical purchase prices)

 Mode 3 charging cable